Summary

 Kaitlyn Fundakowski, Sr. Director of E-Commerce at Chomps, noted, “The one area that I was surprised didn’t pop even more is CTV.
 With retargeting and measurement abilities across some channels now, I am bullish on this front, for brands in the right growth stage.”
 This perspective reflects growing optimism about CTV’s role in the near future and the opportunity it presents for retail media marketers to stand out.

-Conclusion: Paving the way for retail media CTV in the future of commerce media
+How can marketers pave the way for retail media CTV in the future of commerce media?

 CTV is emerging as a transformative force within retail media, offering marketers new ways to blend brand-building with measurable performance outcomes.
 While challenges such as budget and measurement persist, the strategic opportunities presented by CTV are compelling and actionable.